Broughty Ferry: Media

 The fictional character Bob Servant of the self-named books and BBC radio and television series written by Neil Forsyth is depicted as living in the suburb.

 Politics and government

 Broughty Ferry is administered as part of the Dundee City council area.
 The Ferry ward elects four councillors.
+Derek Scott is the longest seving councillor for the area and therefore is a Baillie, and was appointed such in 2007.

 The current councillors for the Ferry Ward are: